Lennartstachowiak/maze-runner-api/README.md

 ## Overview <a name="overview">

 This is the backend for [Maze Runner Website](https://github.com/Lennartstachowiak/maze-runner-website).

+- Maze Runner is a application on which users can compete against each other by creating algorithms to solve mazes.
+- Each successful solution path from the start to the goal will be added to the highscore list.
+- Users can generate new mazes which they own and can practice with.
+- Algorithms can directly be created and edited in the application and can be tested while writing the code.
+  - Errors will be shown as well.

 The user authentication and authorisation is handled, the maze and user data is managed, the data is handled with the database, algorithms are executed and mazes are generated here.

 ### Tech Stack